 Removing faeces from hard floors

 Proper cleaning begins with the hygienic removal of dirt without smearing it.
-Do not use abrasive cleaners or aggressive degreasers, as these may damage the floor.
+Proper cleaning begins with the hygienic removal of dirt without smearing it.
 Instead, opt for a pH-neutral cleaner that is specifically suitable for organic dirt and use a soft cloth or mop.
 Repeat if necessary to remove all residues without damaging the surface.

 Treatment with James Remover